Ministry of Energy and Mines (Ontario)

-The Ministry of Energy’s responsibility is ensuring that Ontario's electricity system functions with reliability and productivity, and promoting innovation in the energy sector.
+The Ministry of Energy and Mines' responsibility is ensuring that Ontario's electricity system functions with reliability and productivity, and promoting innovation in the energy sector.
 In April 2002, it was renamed the Ministry of Energy, with the newly created Ministry of Enterprise, Opportunity and Innovation taking over responsibility for its science and technology portfolio.
 It was integrated as the Ministry of Energy and Infrastructure between 2007 and 2010, before it was split back into the Ministry of Energy on August 18, 2010.
-The Minister of Energy is the Honourable Greg Rickford.
+Since June 6, 2024, The Minister of Energy is the Honourable Stephen Lecce.

 In 2021, the Ministry of Energy again became a separate ministry when the Ministry of Energy, Northern Development and Mines merged with the Ministry of Natural Resources and Forestry to form the Ministry of Northern Development, Mines, Natural Resources and Forestry.
+In 2025, the Ministry was merged with the Ministry of Mines.

 Responsibilities

 Several agencies and crown corporations are under the Ministry: